 Step 3: Enter your desired title or text into this field.

-Sometimes photographers choose to add text to their photos because they want to use the photos in a slideshow.
+Sometimes photographers choose to add text to their photos because they want to use the photos in a slideshow or a Lightroom collage.
 If you want to use your text in a slideshow, simply repeat steps 1-3 for all the photos you want to appear in your slideshow and then:

 Step 6: Click the “custom text” button (to the right of the ABC button) and change this to “title.”

 Your text should now appear underneath your photo in the slide.
 You can manipulate the text by changing the color and font via the text overlay panel.

 Just make sure the text box is active before you try to change your text settings.
 With any text added to your wedding photos that clients can see, make sure it matches your overall brand and style.
 Even text on your images should point back to your unique photography style so clients know what to expect from you.

 Another way you can add text to your photos in Lightroom is to add a watermark or identity plate.
 Adding watermarks and identity plates to images is slightly easier than adding other types of text to photos in Lightroom.